cncf/glossary/content/en/container-orchestration.md

 [Container](/container/) orchestration refers to managing and automating containerized applications' lifecycles in dynamic environments.
 It's executed through a [cloud native technology](/cloud-native-tech/) (in most cases, [Kubernetes[(/kubernetes)) that enables deployments, (auto)scaling, auto-healing, and monitoring.
 Orchestration is a metaphor.
-It works like a conductor of an orchestra, who makes sure that every part of the orchestra does what it should.
+The orchestration tool conducts containers like a music conductor, ensuring every container (or musician) does what it should.

 ## Problem it addresses
 The rise of [Cloud Native Apps](/cloud-native-apps/) and [technologies](/cloud-native-tech/) as well as the fast-changing demands of modern businesses introduced a new set of problems.